Non-religious and secular funerals in Australia: what you need to know

 In practice, a DIY funeral involves:

 Body preparation.
 Embalming is not legally mandatory for most funerals.
 The body can be kept at home for a period before burial or cremation, provided it is stored in a cool environment.
-If a coffin is not used, the body must be wrapped in at least four layers of cotton or linen to prevent fluid leakage.
+If a coffin is not used, the body must be wrapped in material that prevents leakage of fluids.
+NSW does not set a fixed number of layers, but shrouded burial requires approval from NSW Health and preparation in a registered mortuary.
+Check your state's requirements.

 Transport.
 Families can transport the body themselves in a private vehicle.
 The body must be in a coffin or suitable container for transport.
-Some states have specific regulations: NSW requires watertight coffins for transport.
+Some states have specific regulations: NSW requires watertight coffins for transport under Part 8 of the Public Health Regulation 2022.

 Shroud burials.
 Burial without a coffin (in a shroud only) is permitted in some states, but in NSW this requires explicit approval and an exemption from the Chief Health Officer of the Local Health District or the Secretary of NSW Health.
 Families considering a shroud burial should check the requirements for their state.